django-commons/django-typer/doc/source/tutorial.rst

 .. note::

-    For tab-completions to work you will need to :ref:`install the shell completion scripts for your shell <shellcompletions>`.
+    For tab-completions to work you will need to :ref:`install the shell completion scripts for your shell <shell_completion:Tutorial: Tab-Completions>`.

 Putting it all together